STEVE GOODMAN -- GOOD MORNIN' AMERICA

 In 1981, Goodman recorded “A Dying Cub Fan’s Last Request.”
 He dreamt of singing the song in Wrigley Field but the Cubbies resented being called “the doormat of the National League,” so Goodman wrote “Go, Cubs, Go!”
 By the summer of 1984, when the hapless Cubs were finally winning, the song was heard throughout Chicago.
 Goodman, however, was facing the end.

-White blood cells in his spine forced a bone marrow transplant.
+White blood cells filling his spine forced a bone marrow transplant.
 It didn’t stop the onslaught.
-Come September, with the Cubs in first, Goodman was booked to sing the national anthem at Wrigley, IF the Cubs made the playoffs.
+Come September, with the Cubs in first place, Goodman was booked to sing the national anthem at Wrigley, IF the Cubs made the playoffs.
 Cheerful to the last, he called himself “Cool Hand Leuk.”
 Left bald by chemo, he titled an album “Artistic Hair.”
 These were the only clues, leaving fans stunned by the obit.

 Five days later, the Cubs won their division.
-Jimmy Buffett’s national anthem at Wrigley, dedicated to Goodman, might have ended the show, but there was an encore.
+Jimmy Buffett sang the national anthem at Wrigley, dedicating it to Steve Goodman.
+That might have ended the show, but there was an encore.

 In 1982, Goodman had started his own record company, with his wife and daughters packaging albums at the kitchen table.
 Seems fans had been taping his concerts.
-Goodman’s manager confiscated many tapes and from them Red Pajama Records began releasing posthumous live albums, eight so far.
+Goodman’s manager acquired many of the tapes and Red Pajama Records began releasing posthumous live albums, eight so far.
 A biography, Steve Goodman: Facing the Music, came out in 2007, the year after his daughter, Rosanna, compiled a tribute album, “My Old Man.”
-And then the Cubs.
+And then came the Cubs.

 Bleacher bums made “Go, Cubs, Go” their anthem.
 In 2016, when the Cubs won their first World Series in more than a century, the song reached number three on Billboard charts.